shadow1runner/LuaPilot_Taranis_Telemetry/Readme.md

 2. Download the scripts folder from here and copy to the sd card root
 3. Start your Taranis, go into your desired Model Settings by shortpressing the Menu button
 4. Navigate to the last Page by long pressing the page button
+5. Delete all Sensors
-5. Discovery new Sensors
+6. Discovery new Sensors
-6. There will be a lot of sensors listed depending on your receiver (d8r, d4r, x8r etc)
+7. There will be a lot of sensors listed depending on your receiver (d8r, d4r, x8r etc)
-7. Now its your turn to name the sensors right if they dont automatic right especially Temp, so the lua script can make use of them.
+8. Very Recommed is to Check if the sensors Named correct  especially the two Temp, so the lua script can make use of them and not from the Fallback IDs.
 Naming is casesensitive!
-8. Set this lua script as Telemety screen.
+9. Set this lua script as Telemety screen.

-### Sensor Setup
+### Sensor Names
 * VFAS -> Lipo Voltage
 * Alt -> Altitude
 * Curr -> Current drain
 * Gspd -> GPS Speed
 * Hdg -> Compass Direction
-* Tem1 -> This sensor was found as Temp besides another sensor named temp.
-The sensor, which sends the flightmode mostly the first of the two has to be named to Tem1
+* Temp -> Flightmode
-* Temp -> GPS Fix (something like 103 for 10 satelites and 3d fix or 93 for 9 satelites and 3d fix)
+* Tem1 -> GPS Fix (something like 103 for 10 satelites and 3d fix or 93 for 9 satelites and 3d fix are mostly the second of the two Temp and must be renamed to Tem1)
 * RSSI -> Rssi Value

 ##useful links
 1. http://copter.ardupilot.com/wiki/common-optional-hardware/common-telemetry-landingpage/common-frsky-telemetry/ (How to connect your Converter)
-2. http://fpv-community.de/showthread.php?57636-Naze32-amp-FRSky-D4R-II-Telemetrie-LUA-Script (the older Script gets its fancy graphics from this script)